kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 While this produces extremely efficient code at runtime, there are a few potential downsides:

-* If `generic<T>()` is of any substantial size (in the compiled binary), that code is duplicated leading to "bloat"
+* If `generic<T>()` is of substantial size (in compiled binary form), that code is also duplicated leading to potential "bloat"
 * (Although I haven't gone spelunking into the compiler code to know for sure;
-  I believe) all the generated code must also be compiled and optimized separately!
+  I believe that) all the generated (roughly duplicate) code must also be compiled and optimized separately!
 This is a lot more code for `rustc` and LLVM to churn through
 * `generic<T>()` cannot be fully compiled until the compiler knows all the concrete types that will be used

 # Library Authors Beware

-The above concerns are most applicable to library authors, but can affect binary authors as well when their binary is split into a binary-consuming-an-internal-library.
+These concerns are most applicable to library authors, but can affect binary authors as well when their binary is split into a binary-consuming-an-internal-library.

-Where this shows up is downstream consumers filing issues related to code bloat (it turned out many concrete types were used for `T`), or slow compile times due to your library (your library heavily relies on generics that cannot be compiled "in advance").
+Where this shows up is downstream consumers filing issues related to code bloat (it turned out many concrete types were used for `T`), or slow compile times due to your library (your library heavily relies on generics that cannot be compiled "earlier" or the compiler is churning through all that extra code).

 # Preconditions